 Richardson has appeared on celebrated stages across the world, namely The Metropolitan Opera, The Kennedy Center, Paris Opera, The Bolshoi Theatre, The Mariinsky Theatre, The State Kremlin Palace, Teatro Massimo, and Teatro alla Scala.
 He has been a member and invited guest of prestigious companies including Alvin Ailey American Dance Theater, Frankfurt Ballet, Royal Swedish Opera Ballet, American Ballet Theatre, Washington Ballet, and San Francisco Ballet, to name a few.
 Richardson, a YoungArts Finalist and Presidential Scholar, has received numerous awards including the Dance Magazine Award, Capezio Award, Ailey Apex Award, L.A.
 Ovation Award, Bessie Award, YoungArts Alumni Award, and most recently the Roosevelt “Rosey” Thompson Award presented by the Presidential Scholars Foundation.
 In the spring of 2109, Richardson received an honorary doctorate degree from The University of North Carolina School of the Arts in recognition of his extensive contributions to the field of dance.
 Richardson has been a celebrity guest performer and choreographer for productions across media such as the American Music Awards, the Academy Awards, City Center’s Encores! series, Italy’s AMICI, and international franchises of So You Think You Can Dance.
 Richardson has been featured by famed artists such as Michael Jackson, Prince, Madonna, Elton John, and Aretha Franklin, and he appears in celebrated films such as the Oscar-Award winning Chicago, Julie Taymor’s Across the Universe, and the recent independent film, Fall to Rise.
 He has worked with fashion icon, Tom Ford, Chic’s Nile Rodgers, and recently contributed to Grammy-Award winning Jill Scott’s video Back Together, which features dancers from COMPLEXIONS.
 Internationally and domestically, he is a master teacher for dance programs such as the New York’s All Stars Project, YoungArts Miami, United Way, The Pulse, NYCDA, and ASH.
 He served as co-creative director and choreographer with David Monn for the Park Avenue Armory Gala Masquerade.
 Richardson is currently guest artist in residence at USC’s Glorya Kaufman School of Dance and is the visiting adjunct professor of dance at Southern Methodist University.
 Desmond is an established choreographer and an alum of LaGuardia High School.

 Jose “Boy Boi” Tena is an accomplished young man hailing from The Bronx, New York.
 Boy Boi has worked with such superstars as Beyonce for her “Lets Move” Campaign and can be seen in the film Step Up 3D.
 Other credits include Nickelodeon “Show Us Your Moves,” and The Jonas Brothers Little League Baseball Special on ESPN.
 Boy Boi is a 2012 YoungArts Finalist, Monsters of Hip Hop Alumni and has recently traveled as an Elite Protege with the faculty of The Pulse on Tour.
 He is currently dancing and training as a company member of the contemporary fusion company Dana Foglia Dance.
 His joy and passion for learning and sharing is infectious.
 Not only does his passion come with a great deal of humility, but staying humble and grounded are traits that he finds very important.
 He has many loves some of which include the teaching and sharing of movement as well as entertaining and performing.
 Most importantly, helping others around him and striving to push the art of dance forward.
 Jose “Boy Boi” Tena continues to be a young voice in the world of dance and is excited for life and all the experiences coming next in his budding career.Boy Boi has recently moved to Los Angeles and can be found teaching regularly at two of LA’s top dance studios Movement Lifestyle and Millennium Dance Complex.
 Also, performing with Ariana Grande.
+He is an alum of LaGuardia High School.

 James Whiteside In 2002, Whiteside joined Boston Ballet II, where he continued to train under the tutelage of its director Raymond Lukens, now director of ABT’s National Training Curriculum.
 Whiteside joined the corps de ballet of Boston Ballet in 2003 and became a second soloist in 2006.
 He was promoted to first soloist in 2008 and to principal dancer with Boston Ballet in 2009.Whiteside’s repertoire with Boston Ballet included Principal roles in George Balanchine’s Theme and Variations, Coppélia, Ballo della Regina, Rubies, The Four Temperaments (Sanguinic), Tcha